micnncim/protocol-buffers-language-server/README.md

 ## Development

-For more information about developing Protocol Buffers Language Server, see [Development](./docs/development.md).
+For more information about developing Protocol Buffers Language Server, see [Development Guide](./docs/development.md).

 ## Reference